Nigeria at a Glance

 Generally, you should make sure to take necessary prescription drugs with you, as they might not be readily available in Nigerian pharmacies.
 Sometimes, bootleg versions of well-known drugs are offered, often without the desired effects of the original.
 Please abstain from using these pharmaceuticals.

 Diarrhea is a problem that befalls many Westerners on their first trip to Nigeria.
 It is also problematic for many Nigerians, especially children.
 Please ensure you have an adequate supply of diarrhea medicine.
 Stick to bottled water or freshly brewed hot beverages and thoroughly cooked foods in order to avoid stomach trouble.
+Also, avoid food from street vendors or any served at room temperature, as well as unwashed or unpeeled fruit and vegetables, and ice (unless you’ve made it from bottled water).

 The quality of Nigerian healthcare institutions is generally considered rather poor.
 There might also be shortages of medical supplies, and the blood supply of the country is not considered safe.
 Hygiene conditions are problematic, especially outside the large cities.